City inspections and permits may stand in the way of getting new electricity turned on for your business.

 Simplifying New Electricity Service for Your Business

 ElectricityPlans.com and our staff work with business move-ins daily.
 We’re experts in commercial move-ins.
+And we are an energy broker, meaning we work with multiple electricity companies.

 We can help you identify the best business electricity rates, walk you through the credit approval process, and identify what permits are required to turn on your business electricity.